Gottox/socket.io-java-client/README.markdown

 * __GWT__ does not work at the moment, but a port would be possible.
 * __JavaME__ untested.
 * ... is there anything else out there?

+## Testing

+There comes a JUnit test suite with socket.io-java-client.
+Currently it's tested with Eclipse.

+You need node installed in PATH.

+ * open the project with eclipse
+ * open tests/io.socket/AllTests.java
+ * run it as JUnit4 test.

 ## TODO